oceanprotocol-archive/dev-ocean/doc/security/preparation-security-audit.md

 * Is the Ocean Token secure?
 * Are the user transactions facilitated using the Service Execution Agreements secure?
+* Is the governance model for deployment, upgrades and roles inside the contracts secure?
 * What's the overall level of security?
 * Are we okay for the next network launch?